 Many papillomas do not produce any symptoms beyond irritation.

 They can cause worry and impact self-esteem in some people, due to their appearance.
 Only a few papillomas produce medical symptoms.

 Papillomas of the female breast duct can cause watery or bloody discharge to leave the nipple.
 A single leaking papilloma in the breast is likely no closer to becoming cancerous, and treatment can remove these papillomas.

-A papilloma that forms inside the nose or sinuses can cause more problems as a result of its location.
+A papilloma that forms inside the nose or sinuses can

 The lump is not malignant but might push against nearby structures, including the eye.
 Again, removal of the lump is possible and can help relieve any symptoms.

 When a papilloma or group of papillomas grow in the larynx, it can obstruct the process of breathing.
 This causes a rare condition known as recurrent respiratory papillomatosis, which occurs mostly in children.

 Symptoms include hoarseness, a quiet or weak cry, and airway obstruction, in severe instances.